Problem of evil: Logical problem of evil

 The earliest statement of the problem of evil is attributed to Epicurus, but this attribution is uncertain.

 The problem of evil possibly originates from the Greek philosopher Epicurus (341–270 BCE).
 Hume summarizes Epicurus's version of the problem as follows:

 "Is [god] willing to prevent evil, but not able? then is he impotent.
 Is he able, but not willing? then is he malevolent.
 Is he both able and willing? whence then is evil?"

 The logical argument from evil is as follows:

 P1.
 If an omnipotent, omnibenevolent and omniscient god exists, then evil does not.

 P2.
 There is evil in the world.

 C1.
 Therefore, an omnipotent, omnibenevolent and omniscient god does not exist.

-This argument is of the form modus tollens: if its premise (P1) is true, the conclusion (C1) follows of necessity.
-To show that the first premise is plausible, subsequent versions tend to expand on it, such as this modern example:
+This argument is in the form modus tollens: if its premise (P1) is true, then the conclusion (C1) follows by necessity.
+To show that the first premise is plausible, subsequent versions tend to expand on it.
+A modern example is: